 - Make sure that the engine load is at least 15 %. - Before switching off the engine following low load operation, briefly operate it at a considerably higher load.

-Exceeding of the permissible forces at the speed control lever and stop pin can cause damage to the stops and inside regulator parts.
+If the force applied to the speed control lever and stop lever exceeds permissible levels, this may cause damage to the stops and inside regulator parts.

-Please note the following figure.
+Please note the following picture.